Daniel J. Frey

 Evil never wants a compromise.

-A compromise would mean giving and giving is not what evil is about.
+A compromise would mean giving and giving, but that is not what evil is about.

 Our duty to each other is never-ending.